hueitan/javascript-sdk-design/README.md

 ### Image Beacon

-Use the Image Beacon to ask browser to perform a method GET Request to get an Image.
+Use the Image Beacon to ask the browser to perform a method GET Request to get an Image.

 *Remember to add timestamp (Cache Buster) to prevent caching in browser.*